TTiannaiTT/Question-Matching-on-Qianyan/README.md

 [2021 CCF BDCI Thousand Words - Problem Matching Robustness Review - 1st Place Scheme](https://discussion.datafountain.cn/articles/detail/3813)

 ## Acknowledgements
 We would like to thank the organizers of the Qianyan Question Matching Robustness Competition for providing the dataset and the opportunity to participate in this competition.
-Also, authors of the Blogs in the Reference Part helped me so much.
+Also, authors of the blogs in the *Reference* helped me so much.
 Thanks a lot!

 ## License
 This project is licensed under the MIT License.